Dalmatian dog: History

-The first illustrations of the dog have been found in Croatia: an altar painting in Veli Lošinj dating to 1600–1630, and a fresco in Zaostrog.
-The first documented descriptions of the Dalmatian (Dalmatinski pas, Dalmatiner, Dalmatinac) trace back to the early 18th century and the archives of the Archdiocese of Đakovo, where the dog was mentioned and described as Canis Dalmaticus in the church chronicles from 1719 by Bishop Petar Bakić and then again by church chronicles of Andreas Keczkeméty in 1739.
+The earliest illustrations of the breed have been found in Croatia: an altar painting in Veli Lošinj dating to 1600–1630, and a fresco in Zaostrog.
+The first definitive documented descriptions of the Dalmatian (Dalmatinski pas, Dalmatiner, Dalmatinac) trace back to the early 18th century and the archives of the Archdiocese of Đakovo, where the dog was mentioned and described as Canis Dalmaticus in the church chronicles from 1719 by Bishop Petar Bakić and then again by church chronicles of Andreas Keczkeméty in 1739.
 In 1771, Thomas Pennant described the breed in his book Synopsis of Quadrupeds, writing that the origin of the breed is from Dalmatia; he referred to it as Dalmatian.
 The book by Thomas Bewick, A General History of Quadrupeds, published in 1790 refers to the breed as Dalmatian or Coach Dog.

-During the Regency period, the Dalmatian became a status symbol trotting alongside the horse-drawn carriages and those with decorative spotting were highly prized.
-For this reason, the breed earned the epithet 'the Spotted Coach Dog.'
+During the Regency period, the Dalmatian became a status symbol and those with decorative spotting were highly prized.
 The breed was also used to guard the stables at night.

 The breed had been developed and cultivated chiefly in England.
 The first unofficial standard for the breed was introduced by Englishman Vero Shaw in 1882.
 In 1890 with the formation of the first Dalmatian Club in England, the standard became official.
 When the dog with the distinctive markings was first shown in England in 1862, it was said to have been used as a guard dog and companion to the nomads of Dalmatia.
 The breed's unique coat became popular and widely distributed over the continent of Europe beginning in 1920.
 Its unusual markings were often mentioned by the old writers on cynology.

 Duties

 The roles of this breed are as varied as their reputed ancestors.
-They were used as hunting dogs, dogs of war, guarding the borders of Dalmatia.
+They were used as hunting dogs, and dogs of war, guarding the borders of Dalmatia.
 To this day, the breed retains a high guarding instinct; although friendly and loyal to those the dog knows and trusts, it is often aloof with strangers and unknown dogs.
 Dalmatians have a strong hunting instinct and are an excellent exterminator of rats and vermin.
 In sporting, they have been used as bird dogs, trail hounds, retrievers, or in packs for wild boar or stag hunting.
 Their dramatic markings and intelligence have made them successful circus dogs throughout the years.

-Dalmatians are perhaps best known for working for firefighters for their role as firefighting apparatus escorts and firehouse mascots.
+Dalmatians are known for working for firefighters for their role as firefighting apparatus escorts and firehouse mascots.
 Since Dalmatians and horses are very compatible, the dogs were easily trained to run in front of the carriages to help clear a path and quickly guide the horses and firefighters to the fires.

-Dalmatians are often considered to make good watchdogs, and they may have been useful to fire brigades as guard dogs to protect a firehouse and its equipment.
-Fire engines used to be drawn by fast and powerful horses, a tempting target for thieves, so Dalmatians were kept in the firehouse as deterrence to theft.
+Dalmatians would also alert the drivers of any upcoming dangers during carriage rides.